 Here’s one more bonus tip: On the same page that an advisor can change their colors—the website design page—there is a subtle little section called “Thumbnail Image Styles.”
 This allows an advisor to switch the thumbnail style that appears in the “Recommended Content” sections on their website that feature FMG Suite content.
 This helps the website look a little more unique and allows you to further compliment your brand.
 You can choose between 3 different thumbnail art styles, change them to black & white, or turn them off completely.

 Would you rather go golfing?
 I understand, you may be too busy or not comfortable making these changes on your own.
-If that’s the case, I can help.
-I charge $650 to rewrite and redesign your website, including the steps listed above and several more.
-To get started, email me at firstname.lastname@example.org today.
+We offer independent websites for independent advisors.
+You can find out more here or to get started, email me at email@example.com today.
 Don’t have a website yet?
 Click here to save $100 on your new FMG Suite website.
 To learn more about how your website is performing and what your traffic looks like, enroll in my latest course, Google Analytics for Financial Advisors.

 Claire Akin runs Indigo Marketing Agency a marketing firm serving top independent financial advisors.
 Claire is a former Investment Advisor Representative who holds her MBA in Marketing from the Rady School of Management at UC San Diego as well as a BA in Economics from UC Davis.
 It’s her goal to help specialist advisors target their ideal prospects with content marketing.